kooostina/melody/README.md

-# melody
+# melody - Student's project at Glo Academy
-Student's project at Glo Academy
+Project by Olha Kostina